|European Cup Winner 1970|

 |Eddy Pieters Graafland|

 De Goey played for both Sparta Rotterdam and Feyenoord.
 He later spent 6 seasons with Chelsea during the pre-Roman Abramovich days, winning the Cup Winners' cup in 1998.
 He had 31 caps for the Dutch national team.
 He went to the 1994 World Cup Finals in the 1994, starting all of Oranje's games.
 He was a member of the WC squad in 1998 and European Championship of 1996 and 2000.

 GK: Eddy Treijtel (Holland)

 Treijtel went to Feyenoord from Xerxes/DHC in 1968 along with Willem van Hanegem, and moved to AZ'67 in 1979.
 Treijtel's best years were spent at Feyenoord.
 He won the UEFA Cup in 1974.
 He was remembered by killing a gull with a goal kick in 1970.
-He went to the WC Finals in 1974 as a backup.
+He went to the World Cup Finals in 1974 as a backup keeper.

 RB: Ben Wijnstekers (Holland)